BLOG HOME | FEBRUARY 24, 2018

 As you’re likely aware, Google will begin alerting users of their popular Chrome browser of insecure websites beginning July 2018.
-While we don’t necessarily agree with Google’s “policing” of websites, we also understand that clients will want to make sure that their sites don’t scare away visitors due to a security alert in the Chrome browser.
+While I don’t necessarily agree with Google’s “policing” of websites, I also understand that clients will want to make sure that their sites don’t scare away visitors due to a security alert in the Chrome browser.

 First, and most importantly, don’t fall victim to the many companies that are trying to sell SSL certificates using scare tactics to get you to purchase from them at bloated costs.
 It’s also very important that you choose a reputable certificate authority, not some fly-by-night company.